commenthol/mi-element/packages/mi-element/README.md

 properties `el[name] = value`.

-Furthermore all observed attributes have a reactive behavior through the use of signals and effects.
-It implements signals (loosely) following the [TC39 JavaScript Signals standard proposal][].
+Furthermore all observed attributes have a reactive behavior through the use of signals and effects (loosely) following the
+[TC39 JavaScript Signals standard proposal][].

 # Usage